Semikhah

-Semikhah (סְמִיכָה) is the traditional Jewish name for rabbinic ordination.
+Semikhah (סְמִיכָה) is the traditional term for rabbinic ordination in Judaism.

 The original semikhah was the formal "transmission of authority" from Moses through the generations.
 This form of semikhah ceased between 360 and 425 CE.
-Since then semikhah has continued in a less formal way.
-Throughout history there have been several attempts to reestablish the classical semikhah.
+Since then, semikhah has continued less formally; throughout Jewish history, there have been several attempts to reestablish the classical semikhah.

+The title of "rabbi" has "proliferated greatly over the last century".
+Nowadays, semikhah is also granted for a comparatively limited form of ordination, bestowing the authority to apply Halakha in specific Jewish settings rather than across the Jewish people writ large.
+In Jewish religious movements other than Orthodox Judaism, rabbinical education often emphasizes the modern roles of rabbis, such as preaching, teaching, counseling, and pastoral work.